-Pursuant to statute, such reviews are carried out by CFIUS, which is an interagency body chaired by the US Secretary of the Treasury.
+CFIUS Approvals.
+Section 721 of the Defense Production Act, known as the "Exon-Florio Amendment," as amended by the Foreign Investment and National Security Act of 2007, authorizes the President to review mergers, acquisitions and takeovers that could result in the control of a US business by a foreign person.
+Pursuant to statute, such reviews are carried out by the Committee on Foreign Investment in the United States ("CFIUS"), an interagency body chaired by the US Secretary of the Treasury.
 CFIUS has wide discretion to initiate a review of a proposed or consummated transaction based on national security concerns and may take action in connection with the transaction to protect US national security.
-There is no statute of limitations to CFIUS reviews.
-Among the factors considered in these reviews are projected production of domestic national defence needs, the potential national security-related effects on critical infrastructure or technologies, long-term protection of US energy sources, and access to sensitive personal data of US persons.
+Among the factors considered in these reviews are projected production of domestic national defense needs, the potential national security-related effects on critical infrastructure or technologies and long-term protection of US energy sources.